ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 Clone the [artifacts of the example](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation) and extract them to a preferred location.

 >**Info:** The cloned directory includes the artifacts that will be required to try out this example.
-The `schemas` folder includes the schema file ([`edi-schema.json`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/edi-schema.json)), which can be used to parse EDI documents with one HDR segment (mapped to `header`) and any number of ITM segments (mapped to `items`).
+The `schemas` folder includes the schema file ([`edi-schema.json`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/schemas/edi-schema.json)), which can be used to parse EDI documents with one HDR segment (mapped to `header`) and any number of ITM segments (mapped to `items`).
 The HDR segment contains three fields, which are mapped to `orderId`, `organization`, and `date`.
 Each ITM segment contains two fields mapped to `item` and `quantity`.
-The [`main.bal`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/main.bal) file includes the business logic/usage of the package, and the [`resources/edi-sample.edi`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/edi-sample.edi) file includes the EDI message to be read from the generated code.
+The [`main.bal`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/main.bal) file includes the business logic/usage of the code, and the [`resources/edi-sample.edi`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_code_generation/resources/edi-sample.edi) file includes the EDI message to be read from the generated code.

 #### Generate the code